alextreseder/picoEDM/README.md

 # PicoEDM

-Minimalist Wire EDM for Hobbyists & Education.
+Minimalist DIY Wire EDM for Hobbyists & Education.
 Designed with high accuracy and user experience in mind.

 [**Join the Discord!!**](https://discord.gg/fNJQsGFzm4)